Illegal, unreported and unregulated fishing: Enforcement

+Therefore, in order to stop these illegal practices, there needs to be an enhancement of a more holistic approach to IUU fishing, implying a direct effort between state and non-state actors, together, to establish long-term solutions; whilst holding a stronger accountability for the non-compliance of the international legal bindings and incentivize their cooperation.

+TMT's (Trygg Mat Tracking) Combined IUU Vessel List maintains the best available, up-to-date information on all fishing and related vessels that appear on the illegal, unregulated and unreported (IUU) fishing vessel lists published by Regional Fisheries Management Organisations (RFMOs) and other related organisations."

 Flag state liability

 Under the United Nations Convention on the Law of the Sea, states bear responsibility for the vessels (including fishing vessels) that fly their flag.
 While it is uncontroversial that individuals engaged in IUU fishing may be subject to legal sanctions, the extent to which flag states may be held liable under international law for the IUU fishing activities of their vessels is less clearly defined.

 In March 2013 the issue of flag state liability for IUU fishing was brought before the International Tribunal for the Law of the Sea in a request for an advisory opinion submitted by the Sub-Regional Fisheries Commission (SRFC) of West Africa.
 The SRFC asked the Tribunal to advise on the following four questions: